Veterinary Receptionist Career Training

 With CareerStep’s training program, you’ll gain the skills you need to work as a veterinary assistant or receptionist in any type veterinary or medical practice.
 This will give you job market flexibility and will position you to move into a veterinary practice manager role as you gain experience.
 Let’s take a look at each of these roles.

-Veterinary assistants help veterinarians and veterinary technicians and technologists care for animals in clinics and practices nationwide.
-Responsibilities may include:
+Veterinary assistants help veterinarians, veterinary technicians, and technologists care for animals in clinics and practices nationwide.
+Responsibilities typically include the following:

 - Feeding, bathing, and exercising animals